altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 *Kent started to follow, but slowed.*
-~The building was so out of place, and those symbols...~ ~They were almost like the one's Felix had shown him on his phone.~ 'Were they there so people "forgot" about it when looking at it?'
+~The building was so out of place, and those symbols...~ ~They were almost like the one's Felix had shown him on his phone.~ 'Were they there so people forgot about it when looking at it?'
 ~He wondered...~
 'Either way...'
 ~Into the lion's den.~